Skip to Content

 Salary and Benefits

-Salary is approximately $60,000 per year.
+Salary is $60,000 per year.
 The residents are entitled to 14 days annual leave and six days of sick leave accrued during the academic year.
 Residents are also eligible for life insurance and health insurance at a greatly reduced rate.

 Hours of Duty